PinataCloud/Pinata-py-frame-FDK/README.md

 PROJECT_URL=Your Server URL.
 Include https://, also do not have any slashes at the end, ex: https://myprojecturl.railway.app

 TITLE=Title your project.
 This will appear in title sections of the project.
-This will also assist in your frame analytics, which this will also be your frame_id.
+This will also assist in your frame analytics, which will also be your frame_id.
+No spaces or special characters.

 EXTERNAL_URL=A url that will be linked to a button on the last frame that will take users to an external url of your choosing.